 - A laser inscription––this metric is shrouded in controversy because some believe laser inscriptions decrease a diamond’s value due to microscopic indentations on the diamond surface.

 So, How Much Does a 1-Carat Diamond Cost?

-Most of the time, you can count on the fact that the larger a diamond is, the more valuable it is, even with all of the other four C’s being relatively equal.
-This is mainly due to economics and that scarcity vs demand we mentioned.
+Most of the time, you can count on the fact that the larger the diamond size, the more valuable it is, even with all of the other four C’s being relatively equal.
+This is mainly due to economics and the scarcity vs demand we mentioned.
 The larger a center diamond is, the rarer it is.
 Rare equals valuable.

 With that said, pricing for a 1-carat diamond can range between $2000 to $25,000.
 However, as mentioned, one of the most deceptive things about figuring out the cost and value of a diamond is related to its carat.
 Remember that you will pay much more for a large, 1-carat diamond than you would for 3 smaller diamonds that total 1-carat between them.
 Therefore, shop wisely and seek help from an expert in the diamond industry before making a purchase.
 It’s the best way to ensure you’re paying a fair price for that excellent cut diamond engagement ring.